dajat/audit/README.md

 <h1>Security Audit</h1>

-This tutorial outlines the importance of completing a security audit and putting proper security controls in place for an organization.
-The organization is a fictitious toy company that is in dire need of security controls and adhering to compliance laws.<br />
+This tutorial elucidates the critical significance of conducting a comprehensive security audit and implementing robust security measures within an organization.
+The focal point of our discussion is a fictional toy company grappling with pressing security deficiencies and a need for strict adherence to compliance regulations.<br />

 <h2>Steps </h2>